SAP/openui5-docs/docs/Diagnostics_6ec18e8.md

 ## Technical Information

-This section provides the same features as the technical information dialog.
-You can view the technical details of the app, and turn on the debug sources.
+In this section you can view the technical details of the app and turn on the debug sources.
+It provides the same features as the Technical Information dialog.
+Additionally, the Technical Information dialog is available on mobile devices that support multi-touch.
 For more information, see [Technical Information Dialog](Technical_Information_Dialog_616a3ef.md#loio616a3ef07f554e20a3adf749c11f64e9).

 In addition, you can see the following information: